Note

 The Account Settings screen is used to test your device account.

 Enter the email address of your device account.
 The password is optional but is recommended.
-Select the Test Account button when you are ready to continue.
+Select the Test Account button when you're ready to continue.

 After testing is finished, review the results for the four areas of testing.
-Each section can be expanded or collapsed by selecting the Plus or Minus sign next to each topic.
+Each section can be expanded or collapsed by selecting the Plus or Minus sign next to each article.

 Network